Arjunan Saakshi: Plot

-A day before Roy is to appear in front of the panel, the four partners agree for a direct meeting with Roy, and he gets them into the caravan in which they murdered Mooppan, and has all of them sign over their respective properties to the government in exchange for his silence.
-However, he double crosses them, revealing that he has taped their confession in the caravan and will submit it along with the documents.
-The four attempts to kill Roy, but Roy along with his friend Jomy, over powers the four and lock them in the caravan.
+A day before Roy is to appear in front of the panel, the four partners agree for a direct meeting with Roy and he gets them into Salim's caravan in which they murdered Firose, and has all of them sign over their respective properties to the government in exchange for his silence.
+However, Roy double crosses them, revealing that he has taped their confession in the caravan and will submit it along with the documents.
+The four attempts to kill Roy, but Roy along with his friend Jomy, overpowers and locks them in the caravan.
 Roy appears in front of the panel, submitting the documents and the recording, admitting that he is not the real Arjunan, but a common civilian who was pulled into the controversy by the media.
 The four businessmen are taken into custody.
-Later, while in his office, Anjali hands Roy a letter from Arjunan, who thanks him.
+Later, while in his office, Anjali hands Roy a letter from Arjunan, who thanks him for everything, while Roy and Anjali share a smile over the one question that remains after everything that has happened: Who is Arjunan..?